Pure extension of the theta divisor over the moduli space of abelian varieties: Log b-line bundles and log adelic line bundles

-\begin{remark} In the log smooth (i.e., toroidal) case, we have that $a \circ b = \id$ as well, so that $b$ maps $\operatorname{Ad-Div}_{\on{log}}(X)$ bijectively onto $\logwbDiv^{\on{cont}}(X)$.
-To see this, note that it suffices to check the property $a \circ b=\id$ on log adelic divisors $E$ with $E|_U =0$.
-So let $E$ be a log adelic divisor on $U$ with $E|_U=0$, and set $\E = b(E)$.
-Let $E_i$ be a Cauchy sequence of log model adelic divisors with $E_i|_U = 0$ converging to $E$ with respect to the boundary norm, and let $ \phi_{E_i}$ be the corresponding PL function on $X$ from remark \ref{rem:phi_D} (here we use log smoothness).
+To see the last statements, note that it suffices to check the property $a \circ b=\id$ on log adelic divisors $E$ with $E|_U =0$.
+So let $E$ be a log adelic divisor on $X$ with $E|_U=0$, and set $\E = b(E)$.
+Let $E_i$ be a Cauchy sequence of log model adelic divisors with $E_i|_U = 0$ converging to $E$ with respect to the boundary norm, and let $ \phi_{E_i}$ be the corresponding PL functions on $X$ from Remark \ref{rem:phi_D} (here we use log smoothness).
 The Cartier condition for the $E_i$ implies that the functions $\phi_{E_i}$ converge pointwise to some conical function $\phi$, and this $\phi$ is sent by $a$ to $E$.
-On the other hand, after choosing an atomic cover of $X$ the convergence is uniform on the compact sets $H_i$ from definition \ref{def:conical_top}, so that $\phi$ is a uniform limit of continuous functions and hence continuous.
+On the other hand, after choosing an atomic cover of $X$ the convergence is uniform on the compact sets $H_i$ from Definition \ref{def:conical_top}, so that $\phi$ is a uniform limit of continuous functions and hence continuous. \end{proof}